-There is currently disparity of funding, accountability, governance, and coordination arrangements across the City schools and the City Corporation's wider education activities.
-The recommendations of the original Education Strategy 2013 - 2015, progress against those recommendations, and remaining challenges are outlined below:
+The recommendations of the original Education Strategy 2013 - 2015 relating to the City schools, progress against those recommendations, and remaining challenges are outlined below:

 Recommendation 1 - Develop a framework for overseeing the City's education offering

 The Education Board was formed with agreed terms of reference and has provided resources to support the Education Strategy 2013 - 2015.
 A further rationalisation of accountability and scrutiny frameworks, particularly those relating to sole sponsored academies, is now required.
 Recommendation 2 - Encourage the City schools to work together as a family with a shared ethos and commitment to excellence